Elimination Chamber (2014): Storylines

 The main event was the Elimination Chamber match, where Randy Orton defended the WWE World Heavyweight Championship against five wrestlers after retaining it at the Royal Rumble from John Cena.
 The night after the Rumble on Raw, Daniel Bryan confronted The Authority for keeping him out of the Rumble match.
 Stephanie McMahon claimed they didn't want to overwork him with two matches in a night, but Bryan concluded they disliked him due to his popularity.
 He demanded Triple H put him in the Elimination Chamber title match.
 Triple H sent in The Shield (Roman Reigns, Seth Rollins, and United States Champion Dean Ambrose) to attack Bryan, but Cena and Sheamus saved him.
 This set up an Elimination Chamber qualifying match between those three and The Shield.
 During the match, The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) attacked Cena, giving his team a disqualification win, meaning Cena, Sheamus, and Bryan all qualified for the Chamber match.
 On the January 31 episode of SmackDown, Cesaro defeated Dolph Ziggler to qualify, and his partner Jack Swagger lost his qualifier to a returning Christian.
-On the February 3 episode of Raw, Stephanie McMahon would mandate Randy Orton to compete in a Elimination Chamber Gauntlet where he must face each of his Chamber opponents in single matches.
+On the February 3 episode of Raw, Stephanie McMahon would mandate Randy Orton to compete in an Elimination Chamber Gauntlet where he must face each of his Chamber opponents in single matches.
 He was defeated by Daniel Bryan that same night, but secured a win by defeating Christian on the February 7 episode of SmackDown.
 He then was defeated by Cena on the February 10 episode of Raw and by Cesaro on the February 14 episode of SmackDown.
 His last opponent, Sheamus, won by disqualification, as The Shield and The Wyatt Family got involved on the February 17 episode of Raw.

 On the January 31 episode of SmackDown, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) refused Triple H's request for the group to drop the matter of The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) disqualifying them from the Chamber match, so a six-man tag team match between the two teams was scheduled for Elimination Chamber.